oguzhanogreden/davidRian/README.md

-# dcR
+# davidRian
-Davidian curves in R
+Utility functions for Davidian Curves in R. Under development.